Narrativa’s automated content and Google’s search algorithm

 - Automation has been used in the editorial world for a long time to create useful content.

-- The use of AI doesn’t provide any special benefit to the content.
-It’s simply content.
+- The use of AI doesn’t provide any special benefit to the content; it’s simply content.

 Why doesn’t this impact Narrativa’s content?